Learning life lessons from the golf course

 Sports are beneficial for both a child’s mental and physical well-being.
 Sports can help strengthen bones and tone muscles, but they can also help children improve their academic performance and teach them the value of teamwork.

 Watching your hard work pay off and achieving your goals develops self-confidence.
 In addition, competing in a sport or fitness goal encourages you to achieve other goals you set.
 Finally, being active is a rewarding and exciting learning process.

 I played soccer, tennis, basketball, track, baseball, team sports, and individual.
 Growing up with three brothers helped drive my competitive spirit, indoors or outside.
-I don’t know how my mom put up with yelling, screaming, and fighting.
-Before I explain why I love the game of golf and how grateful I am, take a look at the benefits of team sports.
+I don't know how my mom put up with yelling, screaming, and fighting.
+Before I explain why I love the game of golf and how grateful I am, look at the benefits of team sports.